ochko/prudge/README.md

 It is time to open your shiny new site to the world.
 Install nginx.
 Put contents of `setup/templates/web/nginx.conf.j2` into `nginx/sites-available/prudge.conf`.
 Replace all `{% ... %}` and `{{ ... }}` with desired values.

+## Localization

+Want to run prudge in different language?
+Change `default_locale` in `config/config.yml`.
+If your language isn't available yet look into `config/locales` directory and create localizations for your language.

 ## Contributing

 See [Technical Debts](https://github.com/ochko/prudge/blob/master/TechDebt.md) or [Open Issues](https://github.com/ochko/prudge/issues).